10 Best SMS OTP Service Providers in 2026

 Businesses should consider:

-- The pricing per SMS sent in a region
+- The sms rates per region

 - Any additional fees charged by the platform